holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 - Pullets
 - Cockerels

-This component contains similar additional tabs as the [Pullet farm component](#general-poultry-component) which allows further information to be entered regarding each group.
+This component contains similar additional tabs as the [Pullet farm component](#general-poultry-component), which allows further information to be entered regarding each group.

 <br>